 About French Bulldogs

-French bulldogs or “frenchies” made it to #4 on AKC’s list for the most popular dog breed for 2019 & 2020.
+French bulldogs or “frenchies” made it to #2 on AKC’s list for the most popular dog breed in 2021 and #4 in 2020 and 2019.
 Frenchies are fun, lovable, and are the perfect dog for any single person, couple, or family.
 You really can’t go wrong with a frenchie!

 Breed & Health Info